surveyjs/surveyjs_angular_cli/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0 and modified to use SurveyJS and Editor libraries.

-You can just clone this repo and run "ng serve" command.
+You can just clone this repo and run "npm i" and "ng serve" command.

 ## Steps to add SurveyJS + Editor into the generated empty project